DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Jobs/index.rst

 - *JobWrapper*: a software module for running a DIRACJob in a controlled way

 Applications properties are reflected in payload properties.

+The DIRAC APIs can be used to create and submit jobs.